 A large recreation area sits between Towneplace Suites and Springhill.
 This shared area includes a restaurant called Flamingo’s.

-Since the idea of me staying here was to save money by not dining out, I didn’t get a chance to eat here.
-However, I can attest that the food smelled good and they were rather busy most of the time.
+Since the idea of me staying here was to save money by not dining out, I didn’t get a chance to eat there.
+However, I can attest that the food smelled good, and they were rather busy most of the time.
 I stepped in and took a few photos before they opened one morning.

 The menu had a variety of items that would suit most guests.

-Everything seemed to be reasonably priced and there were a few kids’ meal options.
+Everything seemed reasonably priced, and a few kids’ meal options were available.

-There were plenty of lounging areas in the shade outside of the pool area.
+There were plenty of lounging areas in the shade outside the pool area.

 You might even enjoy a tabletop game during your stay.
-There were several cornhole games and ping pong tables set up.
+Several cornhole games and ping pong tables were set up around the pool deck.

-You could enjoy breakfast or even pick up something at a nearby restaurant and bring it out here to enjoy.
+You could enjoy breakfast or even pick up something at a nearby restaurant and bring it out here.

 The entire outdoor area between the two resorts was much nicer than I had realized.